Pregnancy Symptoms at 12 DPO: What To Expect

 hCG levels rise

 The placenta serves as the lifeline for your developing baby.
-It produces hCG (human chorionic gonadotropin), which supports the corpus luteum to keep producing progesterone.
+It produces hCG (human chorionic gonadotropin), which helps the corpus luteum continue to produce progesterone.
 This is the hormone detected when you take a pregnancy test.

 Your hCG level approximately doubles every 48 hours until you reach week 6 of your pregnancy.
 In order to get a positive result on a urine pregnancy test, you need your hCG to be at a minimum of 20-25 mIU/mL.
 If it’s not that high yet, you’ll see a negative test result.